-1. Until 30 June 2020 or one month following the entry into force of the Bill (subject to possible extension of up to six months), e.g., companies may file for a moratorium even where they are subject to an outstanding winding up petition (without needing to apply to court, as will be usual thereafter); the usual condition that the moratorium be "likely to result in the rescue of the company as a going concern" is relaxed, by providing for the ability to disregard any worsening of the company's financial position for reasons relating to the coronavirus; companies will not be ineligible for a moratorium on the grounds that they have been subject to an recent insolvency procedure.
+2. Until 30 September 2020 (subject to possible extension of up to six months): companies may file for a moratorium even where they are subject to an outstanding winding-up petition (without needing to apply to court, as will be usual thereafter); the usual condition that the moratorium be "likely to result in the rescue of the company as a going concern" is relaxed, by providing for the ability to disregard any worsening of the company's financial position for reasons relating to COVID-19; companies will not be ineligible for a moratorium on the grounds that they have been subject to a recent insolvency procedure.